Until the day I die, I’ll never forget their glassy, unblinking eyes.

 most some of us okay, me) that there’d been enough time for her to teach me before I had to go.

-Anyway, Daddy got remarried to a snotty broad who claimed to be related to some artiste named Albrecht Drürer, which caused my life to go straight to hell in a handbasket.
-Wouldn’t you just know that Daddy and my ol’ bitch-faced stepmom started having kids of their own—little blonde brats with washed-out blue eyes and freckles.
+Anyway, Daddy got remarried to a snotty broad who claimed to be related to some artiste named Albrecht Drürer, which caused my life to go straight to hell.
+Wouldn’t you just know that Daddy and my ol’ bitch-faced stepmom started having kids of their own — little blonde brats with washed-out blue eyes and freckles.

 Clearly, I was the odd girl out.
 To Daddy, I was just an unpleasant reminder of a past best forgotten.